Data and Survey Results

-View assessment infographics that highlight interesting data trends, survey results, and other assessment data all in one interactive website.
+View an assessment dashboard that shows outcomes, measures, survey results, and other assessment data all in one interactive website.
 The dashbaord is meant to allow K-State faculty, staff, and administrators to see useful assessment results without having to dig through sets of tables.
 Data is updated as new information is obtained, so check back often.

 Since its inception in 2000, the National Survey of Student Engagement (NSSE; pronounced "nessie") has been evaluating four-year colleges and universities around the nation to measure the extent to which students engage in effective educational practices that are empirically linked with learning, personal development, and other desired outcomes such as student satisfaction, persistence and graduation (NSSE 2007 overview).
 The NSSE was developed under the premise that the frequency in which students engage in effective behaviors is an indicator of good educational quality.
 The College Student Report captures first-year and seniors behaviors to determine an institution's level of engagement.